Ethnic studies will turn schools into extremist boot camps

 Ultimately, the responsibility for education policy remains with the governor and Minnesota legislators.
 Parents and citizens need to hold them accountable.

-This piece originally ran in the Star Tribune on Jan.
-16, 2022
+This piece was originally published in the Star Tribune on Jan.
+16, 2022.